project-gemmi/gemmi/docs/symmetry.rst

 The data from sgtbx is also available in the older SgInfo_ library, as well as in the `International Tables <http://it.iucr.org/>`_ for Crystallography Vol. B ch.
 1.4 (in 2010 ed.).
-It has 530 entries including 3 duplicates (different names for the same settings) in the space group 68.
+It has 530 entries including 2 duplicates (3 different names for the same settings) in the space group 68.

 Gemmi includes also settings from OpenBabel_ that are absent in :file:`syminfo.lib`.
-If needed we will add more entries in the future.
+It does not include all possible settings, but if needed, more entries can be added.
 For example, we do not include all the C- and F-centred tetragonal space groups featured in `Crystallographic Space Group Diagrams and Tables <http://img.chem.ucl.ac.uk/sgp/mainmenu.htm>`_